sverweij/dependency-cruiser/doc/rules-tutorial.md

 ```

 As you see this rule uses the $1 and $2 variables.
 These match the parts in the
 from.path between brackets.
-In the regular expession world this is called
+In the regular expression world this is called
 'group matching'.
 Read more about this in the [rules reference](./rules-reference.md#group-matching)

 Et voilá: